Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Our Practice Standards Advisors provide information and answer questions about the standards of conduct required of real estate professionals by the Real Estate Services Act, Real Estate Services Regulation, and Real Estate Services Rules.
 In addition, they also assist with inquiries related to unlicensed real estate services activity, and the standards of conduct required of real estate developers under the Real Estate Development Marketing Act.
-They offer confidential email or telephone service for B.C. real estate professionals, and they respond to questions from members of the public.
+They offer confidential email or telephone service for B.C. real estate professionals and members of the public.

 If you have questions about the conduct expected of a real estate professional, please review the information below, and get in touch with a Practice Standards Advisor today to learn more.

 The Practice Standards Advisors are available to answer questions from members of the public who:

 - Are concerned about the conduct of a real estate professional;

 - Want to know more about the duties and obligations of real estate professionals; or

 - Need information about real estate transactions, including unlicensed real estate activity.

 If you are wondering whether you should submit a complaint to BCFSA, a conversation with a Practice Standards Advisor can help you to understand if a complaint would be appropriate.